35+ Resume Objective Examples and How to Write One

 Mention the qualities, skills, characteristics, and core competencies that make the job application a strong applicant for the specific job title.

-Include any degree's, community involvement, certifications, licenses, test scores, or other merits that have been earned.
+Include any college education, community involvement, certifications, licenses, test scores, or other merits that have been earned.

 Resume Objective Writing Strategies

-The best strategy for job seekers is to avoid writing a traditional objective statement (For example, “I’m seeking a challenging position that will teach me X, Y, Z.”).
-Unless the job seeker is making a career change or is a recent college graduate, there’s ample opportunity to disclose personal career achievements that may be relevant to the employer.
-Including one to three bullet points of significant career accomplishments is a more effective way of writing a resume objective and increase the chances of being asked to attend a job interview.
+The best strategy for job seekers is to avoid writing a traditional objective statement.
+For example, “I’m seeking a challenging position that will teach me X, Y, Z.” Or unless the job seeker is making a career change.
+Or is a recent college graduate.
+There’s ample opportunity to disclose personal career achievements that may be relevant to the employer.
+Including one to three bullet points of career accomplishments is a more effective way of writing a resume objective.
+And increases the chances of being asked to attend a job interview.

 How to Write a Resume Objective

-Follow these best practices to write an effective resume objective.
+Follow these best practices in order to write an effective resume objective.